-It’s that time of year again: hustle and bustle and holly and jolly.
-I bet you’re making a list and checking it twice, thinking of the loved ones you want to give gifts to.
+It’s that time of year: hustle and bustle and holly and jolly.
+I bet you’re making a list and checking it twice, thinking of the loved ones on that list.

-Although the kinds of gifts I’d love to see us giving ourselves aren’t the kind that require any shopping, I think you’ll thank yourself later if you take the time to do a couple of things I’m sharing today.
+Although the gifts for ourselves aren’t the kind that requires shopping, you’ll thank yourself later if you take time to do a few things now.

-So, here’s my proposition: pick a few things, or all of them, from this list and treat yourself right.
-Ranging from practical to pampering, they might not all seem like “presents” on the surface, but I think you’ll agree that sometimes the best gifts don’t come all tied up in ribbons and pretty paper.
+Pick a few things from this list.
+Ranging from practical to pampering, they might not all seem like “presents” on the surface, but sometimes the best gifts don’t come tied up in ribbons.

 Pre-Address Thank You Cards

 You probably have a list of the usual holiday suspects who give you and your family gifts.
 Address those cards of gratitude now so that all you have to do later is write a heartfelt note and pop it in the mail.

 Double or triple some of your normal dinners a few nights a week and bake some double batches of cookies for the freezer.
 It’s not much extra effort and you'll give yourself the gift of time off in the kitchen during the holidays.